News & Events

 Bailey McChesney, Director of MBA Admissions at Vanderbilt Business

 When applying to an MBA program, there are many opportunities for a candidate to sell themselves on paper, whether it be through the application, standardized test scores, or required essays.
 There is often only one opportunity for a candidate to sell themselves face to face, and that is through the interview process.
-We sat down with Bailey McChesney, Director, MBA Admissions at Vanderbilt Business, who shares what candidates can expect and what questions you should ask during an MBA interview.
+Bailey McChesney, Director of MBA Admissions at Vanderbilt Business, shares what candidates can expect and what questions you should ask during an MBA interview.

 What is the structure of an MBA interview?